SimonVaz18/west-london-dog-grooming/README.md

 ![desktop-about](assets/images/desktop-about.png)

 ### Services/Prices Section
 The Services/Prices page is separate from the home page.
-It allows users to browse dog grooming packages and prices on the dedicate page.
+It allows users to browse dog grooming packages and prices on the dedicated page.
 - Two sections are shown on this page with both containing a group of four cards.
 All card templates use Bootstrap 5.3.
-- The first set of cards display the services the business offer.
-These move up from left to right from least complex to more complex service.
+- The first set of cards display the services the business offers.
+These move up from left to right from least complex to most complex service.
 - The second set of cards show the price of the above services depending on the size of the dog.
 Again, they move from left to right from smallest to biggest.
-- A button is shown on all cards which will direct users to the booking form once they have browsed the business' offerings.
+- A button is shown on all cards which will direct users to the booking form once they have browsed the business's offerings.
 - All cards are fully responsive to all screensizes as shown below

 ### Mobile Services Section